firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-02.md

 The server log tells us *exactly* what happened.
 Someone tried to `GET "/rock"` from a given IP address at a given time, we found a route with instructions to use `ApplicationController#play_rock`, calling this controller/action pair resulted in a redirect to the given URL (`https://www.wikipedia.org`), and the entire request lifecycle completed in the stated time with no errors.
 Hooray!

+#### Quiz Question

+- In the browser for our app, when you visited the **/rock** URL path, what happened?
+- I ended up on Wikipedia
+    - Great, you are ready to move on.
+- I got an error message, or did not end up on Wikipedia
+    - Debug the issue before proceeding, you need to get this first RCAV working before you proceed.
+Consider using the "Completed code" below from the previous section.
+{: .choose_best #first_rcav points="10" answer="1" }

 ### Completed Code

 ```ruby